From the north to the mountain town

 The German delegation of clergy in the Inner Mountains is receiving reinforcements: Pastor Joachim Hagel is the new town priest in Zell am See.

-“Kaiserschmarrn,” answers Pastor Joachim Hagel as if from a pistol when asked about his favorite Austrian dish.
+“Kaiserschmarrn,” answers Pastor Joachim Hagel as if from a pistol when asked regarding his favorite Austrian dish.
 The 62-year-old clergyman from Münster in Westphalia says he is “austrophilic” and is no newcomer to the Austrian way of life.
 This is actually the reason why he was drawn here from the far north: “As a Premonstratensian, I was a novice at Schlägl Abbey in Upper Austria in 1987/88,” he says.
 “That’s where my love for the country began.”

 The qualified moral theologian, who still has a teaching position at the University of Salzburg, has now been active in pastoral care in Bavaria and Austria for 30 years – most recently as parish association leader for Strobl, St. Wolfgang, Fuschl and St. Gilgen for five years: ” Many beautiful friendships were formed there.”

-At the end of August, Joachim Hagel came to Zell am See “with all his baggage” after a one and a half year interlude as parish administrator in his homeland.
+At the end of August, Joachim Hagel came to Zell am See “with all his baggage” following a one and a half year interlude as parish administrator in his homeland.
 With a friend who had helped him move, he sat on the balcony of his new rectory overlooking the lake.
 “Joachim, I think you’ve hit the jackpot,” the friend said to him.
 He himself believes so: “Zell am See was, in a way, my dream destination.”
-He is calm about the challenges that the parish association brings with it: “I had four parishes in the Salzkammergut, now only two.”
-The decision to start again in a parish was easy for him.
+He is calm regarding the challenges that the parish association brings with it: “I had four parishes in the Salzkammergut, now only two.”
+The decision to start once more in a parish was easy for him.
 “Now I’m still at an age where that’s possible.
 Later it’ll probably be more difficult.”

 “I wanted to be more of a pastor and less of an administrator.”